Land

 Biodiversity at GSK sites

-We have committed to positive biodiversity at GSK-owned sites by 2030 and have completed baseline biodiversity assessments for all of our sites using the Natural England Biodiversity Net Positive methodology.
+We have committed to have a positive impact on biodiversity at all GSK-owned sites by 2030 and have completed baseline biodiversity assessments using the Natural England Biodiversity Net Positive methodology and have management plans in place for all of our sites.
 Sites are investing in biodiversity programmes to improve habitats, protect species and improve soil or water quality.
-This might include tree planting, adding bird boxes on-site and pond maintenance.
-In 2024, we delivered projects to restore native fauna at our Ware, Wavre, Zebulon and Evreux manufacturing sites, with the aim of achieving a biodiversity uplift.
+This might include tree planting, restore native fauna, adding bird boxes on-site and pond maintenance.

 We’re also contributing to broader landscape restoration in the regions where our sites are located.
-In 2024, through Projects for Nature’s we supported the Living Rivers project in the UK, that aims to restore chalk streams in Hertfordshire, a region where three of our sites are located.
+Through Projects for Nature’s we supported the Living Rivers project in the UK, that aims to restore chalk streams in Hertfordshire, a region where three of our sites are located.

 We know that making nature easily accessible improves mental and physical wellbeing.
 Investing in site biodiversity is also investing in health and wellbeing for our people, as well as supporting team building as people can get involved with local projects.